jonwestenberg/Crisis-management/README.md

  2. Current actions.
  3. Future preventative actions.

 This guide will go through the appropriate responses for each of these stages, providing guidelines for startup founders to follow when facing a crisis.
-There are four crisis situations covered - media relations, community relations, staff relations and industry relations.
+There are four crisis situations covered:
+* Media crisis
+* Community crisis
+* Staff crisis
+* Industry crisis.

 Each situation covered here provides you with a task list, response templates and case studies.

 I encourage you to clone, modify and use this guide inside your own organisation.